YizYah/neo-forte/README.md

 #### getSessionVerify()

 An async version of `getSession` that also verifies your connection.
-Everything else is the same.
+Everything else is the same as `getSession`.

 ```typescript
 async function getSessionVerify(databaseInfo?: DatabaseInfo)